Payment Processing Companies_Web Ready Header

 Merchants new to the world of payment processing may, understandably, be a bit overwhelmed with the technicalities of this sector.
 Payment processors not only give you a system to accept credit cards or digital payments, but they also take care of the backend process.

-Your bank needs to connect with your customer’s bank and the card issuer.
+Your bank needs to connect with your customer’s bank and the card issuer, also known as the “issuing bank.”
 Fees need to be distributed to all, and then the money clears and lands in your account.
-Thankfully, you don’t have to calculate and send these fees off to all the parties involved.
+Thankfully, you don’t have to calculate and send these fees off to all the financial institutions involved.
 Your payment processor, the same as a credit card processing company, does that for you.

 Your payment processor is the link that connects software (and sometimes hardware) with bank accounts, card networks, and consumers.
 This company helps you make this process seamless, convenient, quick, and secure.